MarkBaggett/domain_stats/README.md

 ![alt text](./domain_stats.gif "Installation and use")

 ## SEIM Integration:
 This varies depending upon the SEIM.
 The web interface is designed for your SEIM to make API calls to it.
 It will respond back with a JSON responce for you it to consume.
 Since many SEIM products are already configured to consume ZEEK logs another easy option is to add the ["domain_stats.zeek"](./domain_stats/utils/domain_stats.zeek) module to your zeek configuration.
+Check the zeek domainstats.log for "NEW" domains and check for alerts such as "YOUR-FIRST-CONTACT".

+### Example Zeek Configuration:

+Assuming that zeek is installed in `/opt/zeek` and you don't already have custom scripts configured you can do this:

+ - Place domain_stats.zeek in a new directory called `/opt/zeek/share/zeek/policy/custom-script`
+ - Add `@load ./domain_stats` to a new file called `/opt/zeek/share/zeek/policy/custom-script/__load__.zeek`
+ - Add `@load custom-scripts` to `/opt/zeek/share/zeek/site/local.zeek`
+ - Make sure curl is installed.
+This is a dependency of zeeks ActiveHTTP module. (try `apt install curl`)
+ - If you are running zeek in a VM you need uncommment `redef ignore_checksums = T;` in domain_stats.zeek
+ - Start domain_stats server
+ - In zeekctl `deploy`
+ - Confirm domain_stats appears in loaded_scripts.log

 ## Using domain_stats